biotaphy/tutorials/_sources/tutorial/w9_phylo_diversity.rst.txt

 Step 2: Calculate stats with the updated PAM and associated Tree
 --------------------------------

-Now that a grid has been built, and a PAM has been populated by intersecting species distribution models with the grid, we calculate biogeographic statistics on that PAM.
+We have our grid and our PAM from Webinar 9 has been built, so we re-calculate biogeographic statistics on that PAM including the matching tree data.

 Data preparation: Script parameter file
 ******************************************